 Maura Gillison MD PhD of the MD Anderson Cancer Center in Houston, TX, the lead researcher, and her team analyzed data from the National Health and Nutrition Examination Survey (NHANES).
 This was a survey conducted by the National Center for Health Statistics designed to assess the health and wellness of the U.S. population.
 Since 2009, Gillison and her team have worked with NHANES to examine oral HPV infections along with the effect of Gardasil on its incidence.

 This study relied upon data from 2011-2014.
 Participants in the survey self-reported whether they had received one or more HPV vaccines.
-Her study compared HPV infection rates between those who received a shot of an HPV vaccine and those who did not, out of a group of 2,627 young adults aged 18 to 33.
+Her study compared HPV infection rates among those who received a shot of an HPV vaccine and those who did not, out of a group of 2,627 young adults aged 18 to 33.

-The researchers observed that the oral infection rates in the vaccinated group was about 88% lower than those individuals who were not vaccinated.
+The researchers observed that the oral infection rates in the vaccinated group were about 88% lower than those individuals who were not vaccinated.
 Moreover, the investigators actually found no infections in vaccinated males, which would suggest that Gardasil may reduce the prevalence of those infections by as high as 100%.
 HPV-related head and neck cancers disproportionately affect males, so this data may be important in increasing Gardasil vaccination rates in males.

-However, this research does give us some preliminary evidence that Gardasil is much more effective than originally described, and there’s nothing wrong with that.
+This research does give us some preliminary evidence that Gardasil is much more effective than originally described, and there’s nothing wrong with that.

 Now, let’s be clear – there is overwhelming evidence that Gardasil prevents cancer, especially cervical, vulvar, vaginal, and anal cancers.
 Now we have new evidence that Gardasil may prevent head and neck cancers, which are more prevalent amongst males, though still a large risk factor for females.